Abby Costin

 The key to mitigating these costs without sacrificing the high availability that multi-AZ deployments provide lies in more context-aware traffic management.
 Linkerd’s High Availability Zonal Load Balancing (HAZL), a powerful feature available in the enterprise version, was designed to meet this need.
 This feature keeps all traffic within the same zone when conditions are stable but will dynamically send traffic to other availability zones when necessary to preserve overall reliability (and it works for cross-cluster traffic as well as in-cluster traffic).
 As a system is failing, this feature will ease traffic into other zones as the failure escalates, then reduce it once the failure subsides to keep the success rate at almost 100% (source).
 With the Enterprise distribution of Linkerd, Imagine Learning is on track to reduce regional data transfer networking costs by at least 40%.

-How does it work?
+How does HAZL work?

 The HAZL feature is based on a simple but effective load metric, using latency × request rate to gauge the saturation of each pod.
-The enterprise feature uses two configurable thresholds to manage traffic: when the load per pod exceeds the upper threshold, HAZL dynamically expands its pool of available endpoints to include pods from other zones, accepting some cross-zone cost in return for preserving functionality.
-It keeps these non-local endpoints in the pool until load falls below its lower threshold, at which point it removes the non-local endpoints from the pool, using only the local endpoints to lower costs.
+The feature uses two configurable thresholds to manage traffic: when the load per pod exceeds the upper threshold, HAZL dynamically expands its pool of available endpoints to include pods from other zones, accepting some cross-zone cost in return for preserving functionality.
+It keeps these non-local endpoints in the pool until the load falls below its lower threshold, at which point it removes the non-local endpoints from the pool, using only the local endpoints to lower costs.
 This dynamic switching preserves both reliability during stress and cost-effective locality during normal operation.

 TAR comes with a significant drawback that can compromise application reliability.
 It operates in an "all or nothing" fashion, meaning once you enable TAR, traffic cannot cross zones at all.
 This is not an issue if the application is healthy and everything is working as it should.
 But when a single zone experiences problems (such as pod failures, increased latency, or uneven traffic distribution), TAR prevents requests in that struggling zone from reaching healthy pods in other zones.
 This means even though there are healthy pods in other zones, the requests will never be routed to them.
 If requests never reach a healthy pod, the application will show a request error, and those accessing the application will experience downtime.